lucasplus/MABDI/README.md

 ## Software Design

+Folder structure:
+* mabdi - My python package that implements the MABDI algorithm.
+* scripts - Contains script files that use the MABDI package to execute experiments.

 From a software perspective, the major difficulty of implementing the MABDI algorithm was found to be creating both the simulated depth image 'D' and the expected depth image 'E'.
 In addition, managing the complexity of the data